 Exclusive Right to Sell Listing

 This is the most popular type of listing between sellers and brokers.
-Under a exclusive right to sell listing contract, the broker is the only one authorized to sell your home.
+Under a exclusive right to sell listing contract, the broker is the "only" one authorized to sell your home.
 If another agent finds a buyer, your broker earns a commission.
 If you find a buyer on your own, your broker still earns a commission.
 This arrangement gives your broker the most incentive to spend time, money and energy marketing your home, especially to the other agents in the area who can show your home to their buyer clients.
-Only with an exclusive right to sell agreement can you expect to get a full service marketing effort from your broker, since it is the only listing type that assures a broker will get paid for his marketing expense and efforts when the home sells.
+Only with an exclusive right to sell agreement can you expect to get a "full service marketing" effort from your broker, since it is the only listing type that assures a broker will get paid for his marketing expense and efforts when the home sells.

 Exclusive Agency Listing

-This is similar to the right to sell listing, with the significant difference that you reserve the right to sell your home yourself and not pay the broker a commission.
-The broker only gets paid if your home is sold through a licensed real estate professional.
+This is similar to the exclusive right to sell listing, with the significant difference being that you reserve the right to sell your home yourself and not pay the broker a commission.
+The broker only gets paid if your home is sold by a licensed real estate professional.
 If you find your own buyer and sell the home yourself, you pay no commission.
 On the face of it, this might sound like an attractive arrangement.
 However, it's not a popular listing type with brokers for a very good reason.
-Under an exclusive agency agreement, the broker is exposed to the risk of putting forth considerable effort and expense marketing your home, only to come away empty handed.
+Under an exclusive agency agreement, the broker is exposed to the risk of putting forth considerable time, effort and expense marketing your home, only to come away empty handed.
 The attraction to the seller for this type of contract is the possibility of finding their own buyer and not paying a commission.
 This puts the seller and broker in competitive roles, which usually isn't in the best interest of either party.
-Since the broker stands a good chance of not reaping any reward, it's unlikely that any effort or expense will be put into marketing an exclusive agency listing.
+Since the broker stands a good chance of not reaping any reward, it's unlikely that any major effort or expense will be put into marketing an exclusive agency listing.

 One Time Showing Agreement